Daniel Sloss: Television

 Along with a number of fellow comedians, including Kai Humphries and Tom Stade, he wrote, co-produced and starred in 6-part internet sitcom M.U.F.F.

 Sloss also appeared in Beardyman's One Album Per Hour as part of Beardyman's 2 part YouTube series; other guest producers included Tim Minchin and Jack Black.

-In the first half of 2017 he featured on Comedy Central's Drunk History re-telling the story of William Wallace (portrayed by Keith Allen) as well as the Dave Channel's Dara O’Briain's Go 8 Bit.
+In the first half of 2017 he featured on Comedy Central's Drunk History re-telling the story of William Wallace (portrayed by Keith Allen) as well as the Dave Channel's Dara O Briain's Go 8 Bit.
 Later that autumn Sloss appeared on Comedy Central's Roast Battle with his episode's battle with USA's Desiree Burch getting the highest ratings of the series.

 In 2018, Sloss appeared on the second series of Roast Battle, winning the battle against Phil Wang.

+Sloss was the only comedian to appear in the Dispatches episode "Russell Brand: In Plain Sight", which revealed allegations of sexual assault and rape against presenter and comedian Russell Brand.

 Personal life

 In February 2021, Sloss announced he was engaged to Kara Mitchell.
 They live in Edinburgh.
-Their first child together was born in February 2022.
+Their first child together, a son, was born in February 2022.
+They married on 20 May 2023.
+Their second child, a daughter, was born in July 2024.

-Sloss' hobbies include gaming, watching Robot Wars (in which he appeared as a member of the Bot Out of Hell team in 2002) and comedy films, and playing football.
+Sloss' hobbies include gaming, watching Robot Wars (in which he appeared as a member of the Bot Out of Hell team in 2002), comedy films, and playing football.
 He is a supporter of English football team Chelsea FC.
 He has several tattoos such as a portrait of Nikola Tesla, cartoon tigers drawn in the style of Calvin and Hobbes, a picture of Anthony and the Aardvark, and an image of the Joker.